-Covid-19 coronavirus: South overtakes Auckland to have most cases
+Covid-19 coronavirus: Second nurse tests positive at Lakes District Hospital

 Health officials yesterday were hopeful the hospital would reopen today, but all services were closed down last night, apart from the emergency department and maternity, which was moved to a separate building until it was given the all-clear.

 Lakes District Hospital has treated two Covid-19 cases, including a now discharged Spanish tourist who was one of the first cases of the disease in the South.
-However, the nurse who tested positive did not provide direct care for either of those patients, a Southern District Health Board spokeswoman said.
+However, the first nurse who tested positive did not provide direct care for either of those patients, a Southern District Health Board spokeswoman said.

 "The Public Health team is investigating to find out how the nurse contracted the virus.